Primis1/Obsidian-Vault/back-end/Communications/Http and Comm/CORS.md

 ***
 [[Http & Https]]
 #### Special values:
-1. CORS - *Cross Origin Resource Sharing*, that mechanism allows the website request resources from other domain, that is different from its own
+1. CORS - *Cross Origin Resource Sharing*, mechanism allows the website request resources from other domain, that is different from its own

 #### To know: